How to Strip-Off Beeswax Finish from a Wooden Countertop?

 If all the above methods seem to be a failure, you are left with using wax stripper chemicals that are commercially available on the market.

-The only downside of using these floor and countertop wax removers is they are a bit strong and come with odor.
+The only downside of using these floor and countertop wax removers is they are a bit strong and usually come with an irritating odor.

-Many furniture and countertop manufacturers recommend polishing the wood surface with a paste wax on a regular basis – to add a layer of natural sheen along with protection.
+Many furniture manufacturers recommend polishing the wood surface with a paste wax regularly – to add a layer of natural sheen along with protection on your expensive pieces.

 Not only furniture but a high-quality wood wax such as Skidmore’s liquid beeswax wood finish can also work as a great restorer for your hardwood floors, tabletops, and more.